eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 Funds placed in an investment account must return to the source account once the investment period ends.
 The account structure will look something like this:

-    - AccountId: VARCHAR (64) NOT NULL,
+    - Id: VARCHAR (64) NOT NULL,
+    - OwnerClientId: FOREIGN KEY VARCHAR(64) NOT NULL,
     - AccoutType: CHAR (2) NOT NULL,
     - Balance: DECIMAL (20,2) NOT NULL,
     - AccountName: VARCHAR(64) NOT NULL,
-    - AccountImage VARCHAR(MAX) NOT NULL,
+    - AccountImage VARCHAR,
     - SourceAccountId: FOREIGN KEY VARCHAR(64),
     - Duration: Integer, //Number of months for an investment account
     - Interest: DECIMAL (3,2)

 ### Cards

-As mentioned earlier, cards can be associated with current accounts.
-Therefore, before anything else, we need a bridge table to establish this relationship.
-This table will be called CardAccountBridge.

-    - AccountID: FOREIGN KEY VARCHAR(100)
-    - CardId: FOREIGN KEY VARCHAR(100)

 A card can come in several types: